The MDNA Tour: Commercial reception

 Lady Gaga performing on the Born This Way Ball tour, which the MDNA Tour surpassed in South American ticket sales.

 Tickets went on sale immediately after Madonna's Super Bowl performance, with members of her official fan club receiving early access to tickets, VIP packages, and exclusive merchandise.
 US prices ranged from $45 to over $350, with premium options near $600 —a point of criticism that Madonna dismissed by saying, "People spend $300 on crazy things all the time [...]
 I'm worth it".
 According to Billboard, more than 1.4 million tickets had sold by April 2012, grossing $214 million; Fogel said the tour was "completely on track to end up in the top 10 tours of all time".
 Demand was intense worldwide: shows in Istanbul, Montreal, Los Angeles, and other major cities sold out within minutes, Berlin and Amsterdam sold out in hours, and 50,000 tickets in Istanbul were gone in four days.
 Madonna's first ever show in Abu Dhabi had fans lined up in front of the Virgin Megastore since 7 a.m.
 (GST), according to The National; all 22,000 tickets sold out in hours, prompting the addition of a second date.

 In North and Latin America, sales were equally strong.
 The first 60,000 tickets for New York's Yankee Stadium sold out in 20 minutes, Ottawa broke a venue record with 15,000 tickets sold in 21 minutes, and Quebec City moved 65,000 tickets in an hour.
 In Mexico City, thousands of the most expensive tickets sold out within minutes of pre-sale, Medellín sold 38,000 pre-sale tickets in record time, and Brazil sold over 100,000 in just two days.
 Digital Spy then reported that MDNA had outsold Lady Gaga's Born This Way Ball in South America despite ticket prices being up to three times higher.

-By the end of its 88 sold-out shows, MDNA grossed $305.2 million ($ in dollars), becoming the tenth highest-grossing tour of the time and the second highest for a female artist, behind Madonna's own Sticky & Sweet Tour.
+By the end of its 88 sold-out shows, MDNA grossed $305.2 million ($ million in dollars), becoming the tenth highest-grossing tour of the time and the second highest for a female artist, behind Madonna's own Sticky & Sweet Tour.
 Billboard named it the most lucrative tour of 2012, making it Madonna's third time closing a year at the top of the box office heap, the others being 2009 and 2004.
 The artist also joined the Rolling Stones, the Grateful Dead and Bon Jovi as the only acts to be Billboards highest-grossing tour twice in a three-year span.
 Madonna was awarded Top Touring Artist at the 2013 Billboard Music Awards.